xinhaozhang0819-collab/IDS706_mini_assignment_2/README.md

 pytest -q
 ```

+## Tooling & CI/CD
+This repository integrates **GitHub Actions** for continuous integration:
+- Runs `flake8` for linting
+- Runs `black` for formatting
+- Runs `pytest` for testing

+Every push and pull request triggers these checks automatically.

 ## Findings
 After generating the final graph, here is what we will see:
 1. The plot shows a strong positive correlation between true GLD values and the predictions from the linear regression model.
 Since most points are close to the diagonal, we can infer that SPX, USO, SLV, and EUR/USD contain useful information for predicting GLD.
 2. However, we have to admit that there are some dispersion at higher GLD values, which imply that the model may not be useful in extreme prices.

+## Limitations & Next Steps
+1. Linear regression may underfit extreme market movements.
+2. Future work: rolling-window features, time-series models (ARIMA, XGBoost), or more macroeconomic indicators should be tried.

 ## Reproducible Environment (Docker + Dev Container)